qizhust/qizhust.github.io/_pages/about.md

 # News
+- Mar 2025: One paper on Point Cloud Completion is accepted by TMM, congrats to Junkang!
 - Feb 2025: One paper on HOI reconstruction is accepted by CVPR, congrats to Zhenrong!
 - Feb 2025: One paper on Visual-Inertial Odometry (VIO) is accepted by RA-L, congrats to Changshi!
 - Sep 2024: One paper on Image Paragraph Captioning is accepted by CVIU.